Box, Inc.: History

 Box also expanded internationally, with offices in London, Berlin, and Tokyo, among other locations.
 In 2011, the company raised $48 million in funding to support its data centers.
 This was followed by an additional $125 million in funding round the next year, $100 million in 2013, and $150 million in 2014.

+In March 2012, Box purchased the domain "Box.com" and rebranded from "Box.net" after its company name change from Box.net to Box Inc.

-On January 23, 2015 Box became a public company via an initial public offering on the New York Stock Exchange.
+On January 23, 2015, Box became a public company via an initial public offering on the New York Stock Exchange.
 Box moved its headquarters to its current location in Redwood City, California in January 2016.
 In July 2018, Box acquired search engine company Butter.ai.
 In 2019, hedge fund Starboard Value took a 7.5% stake in the company.

 In May 2020, Box announced a new version with improved integration with videotelephony software, as well as a feature called Collections that allows users to customize their personal folder structure due to the increase in remote work during the COVID-19 pandemic.

 In April 2021, Box announced that it had accepted a $500 million investment from KKR, a private equity firm.

 In August 2024, Box and Slack announced an expanded partnership that introduced secure AI capabilities to enterprise content management.

 Acquisitions

 Box acquired Increo Solutions, which developed software for previewing and collaborating on digital files, in October 2009.

 In 2013, the company acquired dLoop, Folder iOS, an application designed for storage, file management, and sharing, and Crocodoc.

 In June 2014, the Y Combinator-backed company Streem was acquired for an undisclosed amount.
-Later that year in November, Box acquired MedXT, a medical software developer, for $3.84 million.
+Later that year, in October, Box acquired MedXT, a medical software developer, for $3.84 million.

 Verold, a cloud-based 3D model editor and viewer for the web and mobile devices, was acquired in 2015, along with Subspace, a company specializing in BYOD security for mobile devices, and AirPost, a startup that helps detect and manage cloud application usage.

 The company acquired Wagon Analytics in August 2016.

 Butter.ai, a search engine company, and Progressly were acquired in July 2018.

 In February 2021, Box acquired Tervela for a reported $14.8 million and e-signature startup SignRequest for $55 million.

 Box announced in January 2024 that it had acquired Crooze, a content management app maker, for an undisclosed amount.
 In August of that same year, the company announced it had acquired Alphamoon, a Polish-based startup specializing in intelligent document processing.